Introduction

 Scientific or Theoretical Perspective

 The effectiveness of the "5 things you can see" exercise lies in its ability to engage the brain's sensory processing systems.
-When we focus on visual stimuli, the brain shifts from the default mode network (DMN), which is associated with rumination and self-referential thinking, to the task-positive network (TPN), which is responsible for attention and focus.
+Also, when we focus on visual stimuli, the brain shifts from the default mode network (DMN), which is associated with rumination and self-referential thinking, to the task-positive network (TPN), which is responsible for attention and focus.
 This shift helps interrupt negative thought patterns and promotes a state of mindfulness.

 Common Mistakes or Misunderstandings